Modified Vaccinia Virus Vectored Vaccine Development Services for SARS-CoV-2

 Based on previous knowledge and project accumulation, we propose a vaccine development service that uses MVA as a vector to deliver heterologous antigen, SARS-CoV-2.
 Theoretically, this vaccine can transcribe the target gene sequence only under the highly specific control of the poxvirus promoter recognized and activated by virus-encoded enzymes and transcription factors.
 Recombinant genes are transiently expressed only after infection with non-replicating MVA.
 Because host cells are not infected with MVA survive, complete elimination of recombinant virus and recombinant DNA can occur within days of vaccination, ensuring the safety of the vaccine.

 The prevalence and widespread distribution of coronaviruses, the extensive genetic diversity and frequent recombination of their genomes, and the increased interfacial activity between humans and animals have led to strong attention to their infections.
 For the outbreak of SARS-CoV-2, experts at Creative Biolabs quickly responded and provided the MVA vectored vaccine development services for SARS-CoV-2.
 For safety reasons, the benefits of using MVA as a live virus-based vaccine vector are based on the ability to elicit the specific secondary immune response after repeated vaccination.
 If you are interested in our services, please contact us.For Research Use Only.
-We do not provide services or products directly for patients.
+We do not provide direct services or products for patients.

 Welcome!
 For price inquiries, please feel free to contact us through the form on the left side.
 We will get back to you as soon as possible.